-Take special care with [Nationally Completed Name]
+Take special care with [Product Name]

-- if you have an increased risk of bleeding, as could be the case in situations such as: - moderate or severe kidney disease, since your kidney function may affect the amount of medicine that works in your body - if you are taking other medicines to prevent blood clotting (e.g. warfarin, dabigatran, apixaban or heparin), when changing anticoagulant treatment or while getting heparin through a venous or arterial line to keep it open (see section "Other medicines and [Nationally Completed Name]") - bleeding disorders - very high blood pressure, not controlled by medical treatment - diseases of your stomach or bowel that might result in bleeding, e.g. inflammation of the bowels or stomach, or inflammation of the oesophagus (gullet) e.g. due to gastroesophageal reflux disease (disease where stomach acid goes upwards into the oesophagus) or tumours located in the stomach or bowels or genital tract or urinary tract - a problem with the blood vessels in the back of your eyes (retinopathy) - a lung disease where your bronchi are widened and filled with pus (bronchiectasis), or previous bleeding from your lung - if you have a prosthetic heart valve - if you know that you have a disease called antiphospholipid syndrome (a disorder of the immune system that causes an increased risk of blood clots), tell your doctor who will decide if the treatment may need to be changed. - if your doctor determines that your blood pressure is unstable or another treatment or surgical procedure to remove the blood clot from your lungs is planned.
+- if you have an increased risk of bleeding, as could be the case in situations such as: - severe kidney disease, since your kidney function may affect the amount of medicine that works in your body - if you are taking other medicines to prevent blood clotting (e.g. warfarin, dabigatran, apixaban or heparin), when changing anticoagulant treatment or while getting heparin through a venous or arterial line to keep it open (see section "Other medicines and [Product Name]") - bleeding disorders - very high blood pressure, not controlled by medical treatment - diseases of your stomach or bowel that might result in bleeding, e.g. inflammation of the bowels or stomach, or inflammation of the oesophagus (gullet), e.g. due to gastroesophageal reflux disease (disease where stomach acid goes upwards into the oesophagus) or tumours located in the stomach or bowels or genital tract or urinary tract - a problem with the blood vessels in the back of your eyes (retinopathy) - a lung disease where your bronchi are widened and filled with pus (bronchiectasis), or previous bleeding from your lung - you are older than 75 years - you weigh less than 60 kg

+- if you have a prosthetic heart valve - if you know that you have a disease called antiphospholipid syndrome (a disorder of the immune system that causes an increased risk of blood clots), tell your doctor who will decide if the treatment may need to be changed.

-If any of the above apply to you, tell your doctor before you take [Nationally Completed Name].
+If any of the above apply to you, tell your doctor before you take [Product Name].
 Your doctor will decide, if you should be treated with this medicine and if you should be kept under closer observation.